 - Preheat oven to 350*F.

 - Toast ½ cup of sweetened coconut flakes in a sauté pan on medium heat, stirring frequently until lightly browned.
 Be attentive!
 Once it starts to brown, it happens quickly.

 - To make the crust: Combine the flour, toasted coconut, powdered sugar, salt, vanilla and butter in a food processor.
 Run/pulse the machine until mixture comes together/balls up.
-Press into an ungreased 13x9" pan and bake for 18-20 minutes, or until golden.
+Press into an ungreased 11x7-inch pan and bake for 18-20 minutes, or until golden.

 - Meanwhile make the filling: Whisk together the sugar, flour, and sweetened coconut flakes in a bowl.
 Add the eggs, one at a time, whisking well after each addition.
 Add the zest, key lime juice & enough green food coloring to produce desired color (A little goes a long way.
 I did a little bit on the end of a toothpick to get a really pale green color.)
 Mix until everything is smooth & combined.

 - Pour filling over hot crust and return to the oven to bake for an additional 18-20 minutes.
 When done, the filling will no longer jiggle.
 Let cool completely in the pan before slicing and dusting with powdered sugar.
 For best results, keep refrigerated & serve cold.